OKINAWA ISSHINRYU KARATE & KOBUDO

 Finally, the technical knowledge of Isshin Ryu in the present time is the operation of the strong principles of Naha te (Miyagi Chogun), Shuri Te (Kyan Chotoku), Tomari Te (Motobu Choki) and of Kobujutsu of Shinken Taira Sensei.

-After the death of Master Shimabuku (May 1975) the future of Isshin Ryu had a geographical expansion throughout the world, particularly in the United States due to the to the strong development that took place in the American bases in Okinawa, through the military posted in them, who trained systematically under the instruction of Shimabuku sensei for many years.
+After Master Shimabuku’s death (May 1975) the future of Isshin Ryu had a geographical expansion throughout the world, particularly in the United States due to the to the strong development that took place within the USA army bases in Okinawa, through the military stationed in them, who trained systematically under the instruction of Shimabuku sensei for many years.

 Currently in Okinawa there are three major Isshinryu lines.
-One of them is led by the son of Master Tatsuo Shimabuku, Shimabuku Kishiro sensei, who founded the IWKA (Isshinryu World Karate Association).
-The line of Uezu Angi sensei, son-in-law of Master Shimabuku, who founded the OIKKA in 1990 (Okinawa Isshinryu Karate & Kobudo Association).
+One of them is led by the son of Tatsuo Shimabuku sensei, Shimabuku Kishiro sensei, who founded the IWKA (Isshinryu World Karate Association).
+The line of Uezu Angi sensei, son-in-law of Master Shimabuku, who founded the OIKKA in 1990 沖縄一心流空手古武道協会(Okinawa Isshinryu Karate & Kobudo Association).

 Seishinkan’s contact with Isshinryu dates back to the 1989 through the pioneer of karate in Chile, Hernán Moncada sensei, who mentions to Osvaldo sensei for the first time the name of a particular style of Okinawan Karate which stands out for its vertical punches and use the muscular area to absorb the attacks of the opponent.